-The formula $(\ref{BWF})$ can be viewed as a natural extension of the Bochner-Weitzenb\"ock formula.
-The quantity $Ric+\nabla^2 \phi$, which is called in the literature the Bakry-Emery Ricci curvature on the weighted Riemannian manifolds $(M, g, \phi)$, and plays as a good substitute of the Ricci curvature in many problems in comparison geometry and analysis on complete Riemannian manifolds with smooth weighted volume measures.
-See \cite{BE, FLZ, Li05, Li11a, Li11b, Q, WW, MW, MW2} and reference therein.
+where The formula $(\ref{BWF})$ can be viewed as a natural extension of the Bochner-Weitzenb\"ock formula.
+The quantity $Ric(L)=Ric+\nabla^2 \phi$, called the Bakry-Emery Ricci curvature on the weighted Riemannian manifolds $(M, g, \phi)$, plays as a good substitute of the Ricci curvature in many problems in comparison geometry and analysis on complete Riemannian manifolds with smooth weighted volume measures.
+See \cite{BE, FLZ, FLL, Li05, Li11a, Li11b, Q, WW, MW, MW2} and reference therein.